Beijing Lanetech Square Co., Ltd.

 Anodized Coatings

-Gauges for measuring coating thickness are utilized to determine the depth of anodized layers, commonly added to aluminum surfaces to enhance their resistance to corrosion and to improve their visual appeal.
+As a type of hardness test meter, Gauges for measuring coating thickness are utilized to determine the depth of anodized layers, commonly added to aluminum surfaces to enhance their resistance to corrosion and to improve their visual appeal.
 The gauge helps verify that the anodized coating meets the required thickness specifications for optimal performance.

 How Long Does It Take To Measure The Thickness Of A Coating Using A Coating Thickness Gauge?